SoojungNa/social_controllability_fMRI/README.md

 II.
 REPRODUCTION INSTRUCTIONS
 ------------------------------------------------------
 - The symbol(@) indicates that it is reported or graphically showed in the paper
-- Individual GLM on fMRI data and the modeling fitting scripts are expected to take less than 2 days to run.
+- Both the matlab files and the compiled files are available here.
-- Other scripts will take a couple seconds, minutes, or hours.
+- Expected run time: The longest (Individual GLM on fMRI data & model fitting scripts) are expected to take less than 2 days to run.
+Other scripts will take a couple seconds, minutes, or hours.

 1.Behavioral results (Fig2)
 -----------------------------